Ennar1991/ZydDash/BLE_Telemetry.md

 Response: `01 03 00 30 0a 00 00 00 30 00 00 00 00 00 00 d3 27` (Address 01 responding to Function Code 03, starting at address 0x0030, 0x0a databytes will follow, [data], checksum)

-Writing registers is likely achieved with Function Code 06 (write single holding register).
-I haven't dared to touch this yet, I still need this scooter for driving to work :)
+Writing registers is achieved with Function Code 17, but with its own quirks.
+See the display telemetry document for more details.